How Interventions Work

 What Happens After The Intervention?

 The facilitator, the family, and the person with SUD should each have an understanding of the next steps.
 All parties should know the details of a treatment plan.
 Treatment recovery options will vary, depending on the situation.
 Addictions to opiates, alcohol, and benzodiazepines may require medical detox with a doctor.
-Beyond that, treatment options include (from most restrictive to least restrictive) partial hospitalization (PHP), intensive outpatient programs (IOPs), and outpatient programs (OPs).
+Beyond that, treatment options include (from most restrictive to least restrictive) partial hospitalization (Partial Care), intensive outpatient programs (IOPs), and outpatient programs (OPs).
 If you’d like more information on how interventions work and treatment options, call Harmony Healing Center now at 848-253-6065.